 A culture that embraces and rewards the identification of puzzles is an important piece of the wider solution.
 In schools this can be particularly challenging to achieve.
-With each of us isolated in our classroom it is easy to imagine that we are alone are kept awake at night by our puzzles of practice.
-We imagine that every other teacher knows the answer and that we if share our puzzles we may be seen as unable to cope.
-Such a fear is a great danger to a profession facing great complexity and rapid change.
+With each of us isolated in our classroom it is easy to imagine that we alone are kept awake at night by our puzzles of practice.
+We imagine that every other teacher knows the answer and that if we share our puzzles we may be seen as unable to cope.
+Such fear is a danger to a profession facing great complexity and rapid change.
 Our puzzles are only likely to increase in size and quantity as we explore models of teaching and learning best suited for “post-normal” times.

 Taking the time to share and explore our puzzles has been the theme for a group of Sydney based teachers over the past twelve months.
 Project Zero Sydney Network was founded as a collective of teachers keen to share their learnings from Harvard’s Project Zero.
 The focus has been on classroom practices that result in quality learning outcomes for students; life-worthy learning within a culture of thinking.
 We are united by our Puzzles of Practice and our strength has come from our willingness to share not just solutions but our puzzling puzzles.
 We have seen that the more time we spend unpacking and understanding the puzzles we confront the more likely we are to find solutions which work.